Your company recently posted an open role, and you now have a pile of application materials ready for you to sort through.

 Job boards won’t likely be the first places high-quality candidates turn when they decide it’s time to start the hunt for a new job.

-So, if job boards make up the entirety of your sourcing strategy, it’s well past the time to add some new tactics into the mix.
+So, if job boards make up the entirety of your sourcing strategy, it’s well past the time to add some new tactics into the mix, like social recruiting.

 3. You’re not building awareness.